 I understand certain business tactics work, but I don’t agree one should use them just because it works, even when it is tempting.
 It says a lot about the person employing such tactics.
 If they lack integrity, I can assure you they’ll also lack competency.
 I want to make this clear that as displeased as I sound all the time, I don’t see these people as enemies because these are ultimately people that I am learning from.
 After all, I learn what not to do, especially as a practitioner in this field.

 Let’s not go into annual zodiac forecasts and feng shui items because I’ve already spoken about that countless times.

 3. There’s Only So Much Garbage You Can Spin From The Fundamentals

-Let’s say for example that you’re a student of Chinese metaphysics and your fundamentals are extremely strong, you can do a lot of things on your own.
-Good material and books on Chinese metaphysics are all over the place, but the biggest roadblock is that it’s mostly written in Chinese and there are very few good English books on these topics around.
+Let’s say, for example, that you’re a student of Chinese metaphysics, and your fundamentals are solid, you can do a lot of things on your own.
+Good material and books on Chinese metaphysics are all over the place, but the biggest roadblock is that it’s primarily written in Chinese, and there are very few good English books on these topics around.